KDE/documentation-develop-kde-org/content/docs/getting-started/using_actions.md

 {{< readfile file="/content/docs/getting-started/using_actions/mainwindow.h" highlight="cpp" >}}

-Only a function void `setupActions()` has been added which will do all the work setting up the QActions.
+Only a function `void setupActions()` has been added which will do all the work setting up the QActions.
-

 ### mainwindow.cpp

 {{< readfile file="/content/docs/getting-started/using_actions/mainwindow.cpp" highlight="cpp" >}}